Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 14. Identify the top 5 products in terms of rating and number of reviews combined.

 ### Data Analysis
-Using Calculated columns, the following  line of codes were used during the analys
+Using Calculated columns, the following  line of codes were used during the analysis:
  1. Average discount percentage by product category = (Actual Price - Discounted Price) / Actual Price * 100
  2. Discount of 50% or more =IF(Discount % >= 50, "Yes", "No")
  3. Total potential revenue by category =Actual Price * Rating Count